3 short-term investment tips

 Make sure your investment strategy works for you

 Once your plan has been determined, there may be additional factors to consider related to implementation depending on the products used.
-An Ameriprise financial advisor can help customize a plan that aligns with your short-term goals while factoring in a broader view of your overall investment strategy.
+An Ameriprise financial advisor will help customize a plan that aligns with your short-term goals while factoring in a broader view of your overall investment strategy.

 This information is being provided only as a general source of information and is not a solicitation to buy or sell any securities, accounts or strategies mentioned.
 The information is not intended to be used as the sole basis for investment decisions, nor should it be construed as a recommendation or advice designed to meet the particular needs of an individual investor.
 Please seek the advice of a financial advisor regarding your particular financial situation.